 Additionally, Make sure that you can see all the videos (located under links called 'on-LINE video lectures' and 'Additional Lectures' by week2 (from the start of the class).
-Each lecture is stored under their respective modules.
 If not - you need to inform us on or before the end of week 2.